BalintCsala/VanillaPuddingTart/README.md

 # ❗ <ins>Before you try it out, read this!</ins> ❗

 This shader is WIP, therefore it lacks many features, including complete support for some of the blocks and all entities.
-If you want to try it out (although it's not necessary), play in a void or superflat world with the following gamerules:
+If you want to try it out (although it's not necessary), play in a void or superflat world.
+Regardless of what you use, set the following game rules:

 ```
 doMobSpawning false
 doTileDrops false
 ```
+After this, do `/kill @e[type=!player]` twice to make sure nothing's left.

 (You'll want to avoid any lava.
-If you see random blocks popping into existence and back, it's either lava or entities)
+If you see random blocks or full layers popping into existence and back, it's either lava or entities)

 # Vanilla pudding tart - Path tracing shader for vanilla Minecraft 1.17+